jogendra/example-ios-apps/README.md

 * [Puffery](https://github.com/vknabel/puffery) - An iOS App written in SwiftUI to send push notifications fueled by Siri Shortcuts
 * [KHabit](https://github.com/elkiwy/khabit) - a pure and minimalistic app which helps you maintain productive habits, and nothing more.
 * [FootNote](https://github.com/cambardell/Footnote) - a SWIFTUI + Core Data IOS app built during Hacktoberfest2020 open source developers.
+* [Blackjack](https://github.com/Caldarie/blackjack) - Demonstration blackjack app on how to intergrate swiftUI with MVVM.

 ## watchOS Apps that written with SwiftUI
 * [Countio](https://github.com/dhanrajdc7/Countio) - Countio is simple WatchOS App made with Swiftly SwiftUI.
 You can count anything quickly with Countio!!!